jdwillmsen/usersrole/README.md

 # Users Role

 This is a frontend application that is supposed to provide a template for users authentication and authorization since these are common features to be used in most applications.
 It also includes features such as theme selection, snackbar service, alerts service, and a general site layout with header, collapsable sidebar/navigation, and main content area.
+This application is all a Progressive Web App (PWA) and can be downloaded as an app on mobile and desktop devices.

 The authentication is provided by Firebase with Google Identity Platform and the authorization is built off of a node server that makes use of Firebase functions.
 The production server and all deployments are hosted with Firebase hosting.

 The CI/CD tools used here are GitHub actions.
-There are two different actions/workflows, one for deploying production and the other for raising previews during pull requests.
+There are two different actions/workflows for CD, one for deploying production and the other for raising previews during pull requests.
 As well as few other checks within GitHub (CodeQL).
-Also there is a server.js script in the repo that is used within CI/CD to retrieve and setup the environment file since they contain secrets.
+Also, there is a server.js script in the repo that is used within CI/CD to retrieve and set up the environment file since they contain secrets.
 Which are managed with GitHub secrets.
+For CI there are also various different actions for lint, format, jest (unit) tests, cypress (component, E2E) tests, and code coverage.

 ## Development server